Construction Management using Weather Workbook

 • Forecast Settings – This is the main user control panel for the workbook.
 Here you set the locations, set conditions thresholds, enter your API key and monitor alerts for locations.

-• Forecast Calendar – This is a list of locations in calendar form for the next 15 days.
+• Daily Forecast Calendar – This is a list of locations in calendar form for the next 15 days.
 It will show all forecast conditions and color highlight those that are outside of the set values.

-• Hourly Calendar – This is similar to the Forecast Calendar but shows hourly data instead of daily aggregations.
+• Hourly Forecast Calendar – This is similar to the Forecast Calendar but shows hourly data instead of daily aggregations.

 • Admin Settings (hidden) – This sheet is where the strings that build the query are constructed for submission to the weather server.
 Only if you are customizing the worksheet should you ever need this page.
-Technical Support may ask occasionally for you to send them the final query string for debug purposes.
+Technical Support may ask occasionally for you to send them the final query string for debug purposes. the “URLCOPY” sections are particularly useful as you can simply Copy-Paste the cell values into a web browser bar to test the query and get results back.

 This Workbook was designed for the following use case: A construction manager can easily enter in many construction sites, set weather alert values that they would like to be alerted on for all of their locations.
 Then find more details about which days and hours are triggering those alerts so that they can take appropriate action.
 They can also use the calendar functions to plan tasks for up to two weeks ahead.